VIB-PSB/ksrates/doc/source/input_output.rst

     * List of commands to launch the ortholog *wgd* runs in the manual pipeline (``wgd_runs_species.txt``).
 Note that this file is not generated if launching the Nextflow pipeline.

-* ``work`` is automatically generated by Nextflow to handle process organization and communication between processes (for more details see Nextflow documentation, e.g. the Get started `page <https://www.nextflow.io/docs/latest/getstarted.html#your-first-script>`__)
+* ``work`` directory is automatically generated by Nextflow to handle process organization and communication between processes (for more details see Nextflow documentation, e.g. the Get started `page <https://www.nextflow.io/docs/latest/getstarted.html#your-first-script>`__).

 Note on *wgd* output files